|Passengers space ratio||44,62|

-Passengers spent hours sitting in the cosy, patio-style seating places,
+Passengers spent hours sitting in the cozy, patio-style seating places,

 sipping coffee, reading, playing board games and watching occasional